-Chabad Piazza Bologna operates an information hotline, email and website www.JewishRome.com with the full listing of Shuls, Kosher places, and hotels in the proximity of shuls.
+Chabad Piazza Bologna operates an information hotline, email, and website www.JewishRome.com with a full listing of Shuls, Kosher places, and hotels in the proximity of shuls.

 In the area of Piazza Bologna there are various attractions like the Museum of Villa Torlonia, Bunkers of Mussolini, the Jewish catacombs, Villa Massimo, Villa Albani Torlonia, Villa Mirafiori, Villino Crespi, etc…